 Agroforestry is a system that combines trees and arable crops in order to boost productivity and biodiversity.

-Cereals - small areas of heritage varieties of wheat and oats are grown as part of research into the balance between yield and nutritional content, with the triple aims of acceptable yield, bread making quality and nutritional density.
+Cereals - we grow small areas of (mainly) heritage varieties of wheat and oats as part of Scotland The Bread's research, with the triple aims of acceptable yield, bread making quality and nutritional density.

 Vegetables - we grow a wide variety of vegetables to feed the household, volunteers and the participants on Bread Matters courses.